geojupyter/geojupyter.org/handbook/hackathon-facilitation.md

 Encourage people to note their interest in ideas with a `+` at the end of the line.

-Identify a reasonable number of activities for the group that attends, for example if there are 5 attendees, propose 2 activies.
+Identify a reasonable number of activities for the group that attends, for example if there are 5 attendees, propose 2 activities.

 Create breakout rooms for the teams.
 Always create some extra breakout rooms in case someone wants to work quietly!

 The bulk of the time from this point is for hacking.

 ### Hacking